simonsobs/map_based_simulations/201906_highres_foregrounds_extragalactic_tophat/README.md

 Tophat bandpasses simulation: high resolution foregrounds with spectral index not varying spatially and extragalactic
 =====================================================================================================================

-Release date 5 July 2019
+Released on 5 July 2019 by @zonca

 This is a re-run of the [`201903_highres_foregrounds`](https://github.com/simonsobs/map_based_simulations/tree/master/201903_highres_foregrounds) simulations in **Equatorial** coordinates instead of **Galactic**.
 The only other difference is that `hp.smoothing` now uses `use_pixel_weights=True`, i.e. the spherical harmonics transform should be of slightly better quality.